mariakuznitsyna/dash-app-clientdata-v2/README.md

 # 📊 Dash App - Client Data Visualizer

 This project is a data visualization web app built with [Plotly Dash](https://dash.plotly.com/) for interactive insights on client data.
 It is designed to be lightweight, simple to deploy, and user-friendly.
+App for interactive insights on client data.
+You can access the deployed version [here on Render](https://dash-app-clientdata-v2.onrender.com/)

 ## 🚀 Features